turquoiseowl/i18n/README.md

 Where a *loose* match is made above, the URL is updated with the matched application language tag and a redirect is issued.
 E.g. "example.com/fr-CA/account/signup" -> "example.com/fr/account/signup".

-Language matching is the performed when a list of one or more user-preferred languages is matched against a list of one or more application laguages, the goal being to choose one of the application languages which the user is most likely to understand.
+Language matching is performed when a list of one or more user-preferred languages is matched against a list of one or more application laguages, the goal being to choose one of the application languages which the user is most likely to understand.